 Q1B.6 - What if it’s not safe to visit a site?

 A - If a site visit is necessary, but after having weighed things up and exhausted all alternative approaches, it is not possible to either undertake a physical site visit in a safe way, or obtain the required evidence via an alternative means, then contact the applicant to seek an extension of time to determine the application.

 In the absence of this agreement it remains an option to determine the application on its merits without a site visit.

 MHCLG want to see Local Plans progressing as a vital means for supporting economic recovery and in line with its aspirations to have plans in place across the country by 2023.
 MHCLG recognise and are working on the challenges some local authorities may face, from temporarily relaxing community engagement requirements / the need for physical documents, to engaging with the Planning Inspectorate on virtual hearings and written submissions.

 Q 2.1 - We’re out for consultation on our plan – how do we deal with responses?

-Q 2.2 – Should we be concerned about being able to fully comply with the requirement to make hard copies of plans available (Reg 35 - The Town and Country Planning (Local Planning) (England) Regulations 2012)?
+Q 2.2 – Should we be concerned about making hard copies of plans available (Reg 35 - The Town and Country Planning (Local Planning) (England) Regulations 2012)?

-A - With office closures happening, it’s worth a double check that all responses are accounted for especially any postal/hard copy responses.
+A - With more people working at home rather than the office, it’s worth a double check that all responses are accounted for especially any postal/hard copy responses.
 Continue to record, summarise, categorise etc. the representations received.

 Consider the opportunities that the current situation may present.
 Could you engage the wider planning team (if not redeployed) to: get additional input into and help fully consider responses; propose changes or areas for next steps; feedback to and engage with councillors differently and in different ways.